-Whether you’re a newbie interested in mobile app design or an entrepreneur seeking business app solutions, sit back and relax, for this guide is all you need!
+Whether you’re a newbie interested in mobile app design or an entrepreneur seeking business app solutions, sit back and relax, because this guide is all you need!

 But let’s give you a little heads up first.

-Did you know that an average smartphone user spends 2 Hours & 54 Minutes on their mobile phones every day?
-Guess where most of the time spent goes?
-Yep, you guessed it right.
-Mobile apps!
+Did you know that the average smartphone user spends 2 hours and 54 minutes on their phone every day?
+Guess what they’re using for most of that time?
+Yep, you guessed it: mobile apps!

 But with millions of apps out there, why should users choose your app over the competition?

-It’s down to many factors, of which one of the most important one is Mobile App design.
+It’s down to many factors, but one of the most important is mobile app design.

 💡 What is Mobile App Design?

-The first one is User Interface (UI), which focuses on the looks and style of your mobile application.
-Here, the aim is to design an interface that users would find convenient and pleasing to the eye.
+The first one is user interface (UI), which focuses on the look and style of your mobile application.
+Here, the aim is to design an interface that users find convenient and pleasing to the eye.

-The other aspect is User Experience (UX), which focuses on how your mobile application interacts with the user.
+The other aspect is user experience (UX), which focuses on how the user interacts with the mobile application.
 Here, the aim is to provide ease of use, efficiency in performing tasks, and clarity to the app user.

 Of course.
-In fact, It’s something that could make or break your app!
-So, do not make the mistake of underestimating the need for a great mobile app design.
+In fact, it’s something that could make or break your app!
+Don’t make the mistake of underestimating the importance of a great mobile app design.

-For starters, an excellent mobile application is one that offers a great User Interface (UI) and User Experience (UX).
-It’s these two aspects that set your application apart from an ocean of applications.
+For starters, an excellent mobile application is one that offers a great user Interface (UI) and user experience (UX).
+These two aspects set your application apart from an ocean of applications.

-And FYI, Do you know that iOS till 2020 was home to over 1.85 Million apps!
-Android, even more with 2.56 Million?!
+And FYI, did you know that until 2020, iOS was home to over 1.85 million apps?
+Android had even more with 2.56 Million!

-Here’s another shocker, Android Play Store records an addition of 6140 applications to its play store each day!
-Apple Store sees an increase of 965 mobile applications on average daily.
+Here’s another shocker, the Google Play Store records an addition of 6,140 applications to its store each day!
+The App Store sees an increase of 965 mobile applications on average daily.
 That’s almost a thousand new apps each day!

 Just imagine how hard it is for mobile applications to stir users’ interest.
 With so many apps being added to an already huge bulk, it’s easy for your application to get lost in the crowd.
 Therefore, your application needs to stand out.

 People tend to keep apps they use frequently or really love; otherwise, they will delete them.
-If they don’t have a great user experience, they might even leave a bad review, and we all know what too many bad reviews can do; affect your mobile application’s success.
+If they don’t have a great user experience, they might even leave a bad review, and we all know that too many bad reviews can affect your mobile application’s success.

 This is why a good mobile application design is crucial.
 It has to be visually attractive, user-friendly, and offer the right functionality to be trusted and retained by the end-user.

-Tech Giants like Apple spend about 60% of their project time on the design phase; hence the user cannot understate the importance of mobile application design
+Tech giants like Apple spend about 60% of their project time on the design phase; hence, the importance of mobile application design can’t be understated.

 So you have an app idea, but how do you go about designing your mobile application?

-Before you approach a designer or take the uphill task yourself, you must evaluate your mobile app design & strategy.
-Here’s what you must do.
+Before you approach a designer or take the uphill task yourself, you must evaluate your mobile app design and strategy.
+Here’s what you must do:

 - Determine the scope